laminlabs/lamindb/docs/track.md

 ### Worktree

-If you enable worktree mode, LaminDB interprets `dev-dir` as a parent directory that contains one child directory per branch.
+If you enable worktree mode, LaminDB interprets `dev-dir` as a parent directory that contains one child directory per branch, inspired by `git worktree`.

 ```bash
 lamin settings set worktree true
 ```

-In this mode, each child directory maps on a branch.
-That means branch context is isolated per directory instead of shared globally, which is useful if multiple agents work in parallel on different branches in the same environment.
+In this mode, each child directory maps on a branch, which is useful if multiple agents work in parallel on different branches in the same environment.
 Typical flow:

 ```bash
 lamin switch -c branch-a